aksonov/react-native-router-flux/docs/OTHER_INFO.md

 ```

 ## Drawer (side menu) integration
 Example of Drawer custom renderer based on react-native-drawer.
-Note that the build-in NavBar component supports toggling of drawer.
+Note that the built-in NavBar component supports toggling of drawer.
 The Drawer implementation just needs to have a function: toggle()
 With DefaultRenderer you may build own drawer 'renderer' that transforms current navigation state into drawer.
 Drawer could check own state (open/close) from navigation state:

 ```jsx